 Configuring Root Checks

-To have Dotfuscator inject Root Checks into your Xamarin.Android application, first enable code injection.
+To have Dotfuscator inject Root Checks into your Xamarin.Android or MAUI Android application, first enable Checks.

-Then, configure the Checks via the user interface, or by annotating your source code with
+Then, configure the Checks in the Config Editor or by annotating your source code with

 Both of these methods allow you to specify various properties that determine how the Check operates; for a full listing, see the